troymessina/HumanAmbitions/markdown/Ch01_ExponentialGrowth.md

 :::

 Note that the energy rate at the left edge of [](#fig:expgrowth:energyproduction) becomes almost invisibly small.
 Presenting the data on a logarithmic plot, as in [](#fig:expgrowth:energyproductionlog), we can better see the entire trajectory.
 On such a plot, exponentials become straight lines.
 The trend is remarkably consistent with an exponential (red line) for most of the history, at a rate of about 2% per year.
 Note that this total effect includes population growth, but population has not grown as fast as energy, so that per-capita energy has also risen.
 This makes sense: our lives today are vastly more energetically rich than lives of yesteryear, on a per-person basis.

-The astute reader might note a departure from the exponential fit in recent years.
+The astute reader might note a departure from the exponential fit in past years.
 This only reinforces the primary point of this chapter that sustaining exponential growth indefinitely is absurd and will not happen.
 If growth is destined to stop, perhaps we are beginning to experience its limits well before the theoretical timescales developed in this chapter.

 Having established that energy growth over the past several is well-described by an exponential, we can explore the implications of continuing this trend forward.
 Present-day global energy production rate is approximately $18\times 10^{12}$ Watts (18 TW).
 Watts is a unit of power, which is a rate of energy. [](#chap:energyandpower) will cover the units more thoroughly.
 We adopt a convenient growth rate of 2.3% per year for this exercise.
 We pick this for two reasons:
 1. It is in agreement with the historical trend, so will not over-exaggerate the
 2. This rate produces the mathematical convenience of a factor of 10 increase every century.[^8]
 ```{figure} ../figures/Ch01_ExponentialGrowth/EnergyProductionLog.png